jaglima/jaglima.github.io/content/about/index.md

 date: 2021-08-24 17:51:42
 ---

+*TLDR*: I started this blog to skip the paywall in the most popular text publishers.

 # Personal

 I decided to start this blog to fulfill some inner aspirations.
 The first of these aspirations is playing the Paul Graham here.
 I love [that blog](http://paulgraham.com/) he keeps feeding year after year and thought I could build one by my own.
 The second reason is that a Twitter account, LinkedIn, and even Instagram don't meet my needs for creating a personal space predominantly focused on text and sheltered from the noise of social media.